-Any SP that receives a SIP Identity header field with a STI certificate signed PASSporT must verify the information.
-Before using the STI public key certificate, the SP shall perform digital signature per procedures defined in [ATIS-1000074] and [ATIS-1000092], as well as ensure that the certificate was issued by a STI-CA that is on the list of Trusted Root CAs, as provided by the STI-PA, and the certificate is not included in the CRL.
-The verifier shall ensure that the list of Trusted Root CAs has not expired; i.e., is up to date.
+Any SP that receives a SIP Identity header field with a SHAKEN PASSporT must verify the information.
+Before using the STI public key certificate, the SP shall perform digital signature verification per ATIS-1000074, as well as ensure that the certificate was issued by a CA that is on the list of trusted CAs, as provided by the STI-PA, and the certificate is not included in the CRL.
+The verifier shall ensure that the list of trusted CAs has not expired, i.e., is up to date.
 If it has expired, they shall retrieve the current list from the STI-PA.